-- 1. If an articulated base element is applied on the ground plane, such as a footer, it shall ground the building up to three feet (3'-0") maximum height. - 2.
-The ground plane base element shall be one (1) of the following: - a.
-A horizontal band painted with the darkest accent color applied to the building facade. - b.
-A horizontal band painted the exact same color of the entire building facade. - c.
-A horizontal band of ceramic tile, plaster, stone or cast concrete materials. - 3.
-Gates and doors shall be made of wood or decorative iron.
-Foam moldings shall not be allowed on the ground floor. - 4.
-Building wall elements shall be recessed a minimum two-inches (0'-2") from the wall.
+1. If an articulated base element is applied on the ground plane, such as a footer, it shall ground the building up to three feet (3'-0") maximum height.

+2. The ground plane base element shall be one (1) of the following:

+a.
+A horizontal band painted with the darkest accent color applied to the building facade.

+b.
+A horizontal band painted the exact same color of the entire building facade. c.
+A horizontal band of ceramic tile, plaster, stone or cast concrete materials.

+3. Gates, doors, and railings shall be made of wood, composite wood, or decorative iron.
+Foam moldings shall not be allowed on the ground floor.

+4. Building wall elements shall be recessed a minimum two-inches (0'-2") from the wall.

-- 1. Exterior walls shall be expressed as single-plane expanse of stucco or plaster wall covering. - 2.
-Stone or cast concrete materials shall not be allowed above the ground floor base element, except for attached chimneys. - 3.
-Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards. - 4.
-Openings and windows shall be punched openings with little to no surround, and deep-set at a minimum two-inch (0'-2") plaster return. - 5.
-Window and opening compositions shall be square or vertically rectangle shaped.
+1. Exterior walls shall be expressed as single-plane expanse of stucco or plaster wall covering and color.

+2. Attached building wall elements shall be made of decorative iron and metal.
+Stone or cast concrete materials shall not be allowed above the ground floor base element, except for attached chimneys.

+3. Attached building wall elements, such as awnings and balconies, shall encroach into the building's setbacks per Chapter E-6 standards.

+4. Openings and windows shall be punched openings with little to no surround, and deepset at a minimum two-inch (0'-2") plaster return.

+5. Window and opening compositions shall be square or vertically rectangle shaped.

 - 6. Exterior walls shall transition into roof form by one of three devices: - a.
-If a gable roof, projected wooden eave with exposed wooden rafters on down slope gable. - b.
+If a gable roof, projected wooden eave with exposed wooden or composite wood rafters on down slope gable. b.
 A plaster molding. - c.
 A tile cap on gables ridge. - 7.
 Cantilevered rooms shall not be allowed on exterior walls facing primary or side streets. - 8.
-Window shuttles shall not be allowed.
+Window shutters shall not be allowed. - 9.
+Balconies shall be supported by bracketing in entirely metal materials.

-D. Top of the Building (Chapter E-7)

-- 1. If a parapet roof type, it shall be allowed and articulated as an explicit exterior wall visual transition to the sky. - 2.
-If a gabled or hipped pitched roof, it shall be low-pitched at a 3:12 minimum to 5/12 maximum ratio and finished in clay or concrete barrel tile. - 3.
-Overhanging downslope eaves shall be a minimum of sixteen-inches (1'-4") wide supported by wooden rafter tails and exposed eaves or metal brackets. - 4.
-Low sloping extended roof eaves shall be supported by wood bracket details, low wide roof angles, exposed roof rafters, gabled or sloped roof dormers and tapered panel columns with stone bases. - 5.
-Balconies shall be supported by bracketing entirely in metal materials. - 6.
-Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely metal materials.
+1. If a parapet roof type, it shall be allowed and articulated as an explicit exterior wall visual transition to the sky.

+2. If a gabled or hipped pitched roof, it shall be low-pitched at a 3:12 minimum to 5/12 maximum ratio and finished in clay or concrete barrel tile.

+3. Overhanging downslope, exposed roof eaves shall be a minimum of sixteen-inches (1'-4") wide supported by wood, composite wood rafter tails or metal brackets.

+4. Exposed roof rafters shall be wood or composite wood materials.

+5. Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely metal materials.